Project-OSRM/node-osrm/README.md

  - OSRM build with `-DWITH_TOOLS=1` so that `libOSRM` is created
  - Lua, luabind, and stxxl headers

-To build with OS X Mavericks you need to ensure the bindings link to `libc++`.
-An easy way to do this is to set:

-    export CXXFLAGS=-mmacosx-version-min=10.9

-before building `node-osrm`.

 ### Building

 To build the bindings you need to first build and **install** the `develop` branch of `Project-OSRM`: